Avaiga/taipy-doc/docs/release-notes/migration.md

 # From 2.0 to 2.1

 In Taipy version 2.1, the version management system has been introduced.
-For applications created with a Taipy Core version &#8804 2.0, the first time it runs with version 2.1 or later, no version exists, and so legacy entities are not attached to any version.
+For applications created with a Taipy version &#8804 2.0, the first time it runs with version 2.1 or later, no version exists, and so legacy entities are not attached to any version.
 The overall principle is to create a version the first time the application runs with Taipy 2.1 or later and to assign all the old entities to this version.
 Depending on the mode used to run the application,